-After being inside all winter (and let’s face it, most of this year), your kids are probably eager to spread their wings.
+With spring finally here, your kids are probably eager to spread their wings.
 And a great way to (literally) do it?
-Check out one of the butterfly gardens in NJ where littles can marvel at all the different colors and species of plants and butterflies, and you’ll be able to sneak in a few Insta-worthy photos.
-Plus, they’ll learn how a caterpillar becomes a beautiful butterfly and what plants to grow to attract butterflies to your 2021 garden.
-Note: Each butterfly garden’s hours (and more) could change due to Covid-19, so please check the location’s website or give them a call before heading out.
+Check out one of the butterfly gardens in NJ, where littles can marvel at all the different colors and species of plants and butterflies, and you’ll be able to sneak in a few Insta-worthy photos.
+Plus, they’ll learn how a caterpillar becomes a beautiful butterfly and what plants to grow to attract butterflies to your 2022 garden. (featured photo credit: istock/Tim Speer)

-The Kate Gorrie Butterfly House in NJ — and The Watershed Reserve in general — is host to a wide range of native butterflies, as well as native plants that provide their nectar and shelter.
-Help your kiddos look for the well-known golden monarch butterflies — they’re known to shelter on milkweed species plants.
+The Kate Gorrie Butterfly House in NJ — and The Watershed Reserve in general — is host to a wide range of native butterflies and native plants that provide their nectar and shelter.
+Help your kiddos look for the well-known golden monarch butterflies (hint: they’re known to shelter on milkweed species plants).
 Inside the butterfly house, you can find a recreation of all the habitats in Central NJ, from the fields to the wet meadows to the forests.

 31 Titus Mill Road, Pennington, NJ 08534